 A comparison of the most recent data from the National Center for Education Statistics shows that Eckerd College’s 6-year graduation rate compares favorably to that of other private colleges and universities.
 The most recent six-year cohort (2013) had a graduation rate of 66%.
 Our goal is 70%.

 The rate that first-year students return is another leading indicator of graduation rates.
 Eckerd’s rate is above the average for other colleges.
 81% of first-year students starting in 2018 (as well as the previous four years) returned for their sophomore year.
 Our goal is 83%.

 Life after Eckerd College

-A 2013 study from the Independent Colleges and Universities of Florida puts the employment rate of new graduates at 68%, with an estimated mean salary of $43,000.
+- A 2013 study from the Independent Colleges and Universities of Florida puts the employment rate of new graduates at 68%, with an estimated mean salary of $43,000.

 - About 500 students per year complete a for-credit internship.
 By graduation about half of students will have had an internship.

-Our one-year-out survey of 2014 graduates tells us:
+- Our one-year-out survey of 2014 graduates tells us:

 - 94% are employed or continuing their education